-Rural Japan halted 60 traditional folk events due to depopulation, aging | The Japan Times
+Sixty traditional folk events halted in rural Japan due to depopulation, aging | The Japan Times

 Meanwhile, 54 events in 17 prefectures have been suspended, including 11 in Kumamoto, eight each in Miyagi and Wakayama and four each in Chiba, Fukui and Nara.

-Some prefectures have disclosed the number of suspended festivals but not their names, out of consideration for local residents who they said are feeling guilty for not being able to continue the events.
+Some prefectures have disclosed the number of suspended festivals but not their names, out of consideration for local residents who they said feel guilty for not being able to continue the events.

 More and more communities are trying to keep these traditions alive by having children learn about them in school or inviting people outside the communities to participate.